 Longing for Sameness

-Security in Sameness.
-Psychology Fanatic article header image.
+Sameness.
+Psychology Fanatic article feature image

-Past habits beckon, even beg, for our return.
+โ€‹Past habits beckon, even beg, for our return.
 They are the natural flow to life.
 We respond with ease when we do what we always have done.
 Our brains evolved to adapt and then settle.
 Shaking these patterns strikes hard, disrupting normal comforts, and inviting new uncertainties.
 This is called growth.

 Just like a gangly tall fifteen year old kid is trying to grow into his body, we must also disavow the lures of sameness and grow into healthy changes.
 The security of sameness comforts.
 Change is disruptive, full of unknowns.
 Reluctance to move into the conflict of change is normal.

-If life experiences has made the unknown abnormally painful, we often become more regimented in response.
-One author explaining the causes of this fear wrote, “past experience is often a common thread—those raised in tumultuous households or who have been in toxic relationships may crave routine and certainty; anything that disrupts that sense of stability can seem like a threat” (Masterclass, 2022).
+“Past experience is often a common threadโ€”those raised in tumultuous households or who have been in toxic relationships may crave routine and certainty; anything that disrupts that sense of stability can seem like a threat” (Masterclass, 2022).

 Ego Depletion and Returns to Sameness

-Change is demanding.
-Acting different than the same comforting routines requires attention and effort.
-Life giving energy is a finite resource that depletes.
-We predict, budget and use this energy to succeed.
-The more our lives glide on automatic, the easier the budgeting is of this resource.
 Change throws uncertainty into the normal programming.
 Our predictions fail, not yet refined to meet the new demands.
 The active suppressing normal responses draws and depletes limited supplies of energy.
 In psychology this s referred to as ego depletion.
 Ego depletion leads to failures.
 From a depleted state, we can’t resist the beckoning of sameness.
 We tire and return to the past that we enthusiastically vowed to abandon.

-See Ego Depletion for more on this topic
+โ€‹See Ego Depletion for more on this topic

 Failure and Defense Mechanisms

-Lapses blasts the ego, diminishing trust in our ability to change.
+โ€‹Lapses blasts the ego, diminishing trust in our ability to change.
 Depressed and discouraged we’re enticed to give in, lay down and accept our lot, remaining in the comfort of sameness.
 Our mind is a master of justifying failure, explaining away the failed attempt with well-constructed rationalizations.

 • “I realized that he loved me all along and that I was foolish to leave.”